kestra-io/docs/content/docs/15.migrations/templates.md

 In our example, we can create a new flow called `mytemplate` in a namespace `dev`.
 This flow will be invoked from a parent flow as a subflow.

 Then, to create a child flow (a subflow), you only need to change the following values in the `templatedFlow`:
-- Change the `io.kestra.core.tasks.flows.Template` task type to `io.kestra.core.tasks.flows.Flow`
+- Change the `io.kestra.core.tasks.flows.Template` task type to `io.kestra.core.tasks.flows.Subflow`
 - Change the `templateId` to `flowId`.

 See the example below showing how you can invoke a subflow from a parent flow: